The Indigenous Literacy Foundation works as an initiative of the Australian Book Industry with the support of:

 The ILF's work is done through three core programs: Book Supply, Book Buzz and Community Literacy Projects.
 The ILF also advocates to raise community awareness of Indigenous literacy issues.

 Since 2011, the ILF has worked as a not-for-profit charity without any government support or major corporate funding.
-It works with the support of the Australian Publishers Association, the Australian Booksellers Association and the Australian Society of Authors, along with a team of ambassadors, volunteers, and three full-time staff members.
+It works with the support of the Australian Publishers Association, the Australian Booksellers Association and the Australian Society of Authors, along with a team of ambassadors, volunteers, and five full-time staff members.

 Indigenous Literacy Day